Skip to main content

 Step 2: Build Your MCP Adapter

-cd execution-escrow/packages/mcp-adapter
+cd execution-escrow/packages/adapter

 pnpm build